Chapter 7

 The majority of New Mexico bankruptcy filings are personal chapter 7s.
 My goals for your chapter 7 are to preserve your assets and get your debts dismissed.

-A chapter 7 costs $1,750 for a single person and $1,800 for a married couple.
-Most chapter 7s are not that complex and don’t require much beyond analysis of your financial position, filing guidance, foreclosure, and repossession advice, some creditor negotiation, assistance with tax and student loan debt, exemption planning, attendance at hearings, and recovery of garnishments.
+Most chapter 7s are not that complex and don’t require much beyond analysis of your financial position, filing guidance, foreclosure and repossession advice, some creditor negotiation, assistance with tax and student loan debt, exemption planning, attendance at hearings, and recovery of garnishments.
+Complex cases include where there is high household income – the Means Test.